ThierryMINKA/ZK-Audit/README.md

 If you use ZK-Audit in your work, please cite:

-> Minka T. (2025). *ZK-Audit: Zero-Knowledge Non-Repudiation for Privacy-Preserving and Tamper-Proof Audit Logs*.
+> Minka Mi Nguidjoi.
+(2025). *ZK-Audit: Zero-Knowledge Non-Repudiation for Privacy-Preserving and Tamper-Proof Audit Logs*.
 ICTO 2025 (forthcoming).

 ---